rancher/rancher-docs/versioned_docs/version-2.9/how-to-guides/new-user-guides/helm-charts-in-rancher/oci-registries.md

   :::

-7. Select **Basicauth** from the authentication field and enter a username and password as required.
+7. Set up authentication.
+Select **Basicauth** from the authentication field and enter a username and password as required.
+Otherwise, create or select an **Authentication** secret.
+See [Authentication](#authentication-for-oci-based-helm-chart-repositories) for a full description.
 8. Add any labels and annotations.
 9. Click **Create**.

-It may take some time for the OCI registry to activate.
-This is particularly true if the OCI endpoint contains multiple repositories.
+It may take some time for the OCI repository to activate.
+This is particularly true if the OCI endpoint contains multiple namespaces.

-## Authentication for OCI Registries
+## Authentication for OCI-Based Helm Chart Repositories

 Rancher supports BasicAuth for OCI registries.
 You must create a [**BasicAuth** Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/#basic-authentication-secret).
 You can also [create the secret through the Rancher UI](../kubernetes-resources-setup/secrets.md).